 Active forms are deployed forms.
 The Active state is intended for completed, fully tested forms ready to be used in production.
 In order to deploy a form, select Save and Deploy at the bottom of the Form Builder.
 Alternatively, select the form through the Manage Forms dropdown, and then select Deploy Form from the form details dropdown next to the form name.

 - Users in groups with default permissions (Can Submit) will see Active forms on their devices.

 - Each time forms/form changes are deployed/made active, a version of that form is created.
 This version is saved indefinitely and can be accessed through the "Version History" interface.

 - Once a set of major changes has been tested, it should be deployed.
 This allows administrators to revert back to this version in the future if required.

 Draft forms are forms or form versions not ready to be used in production.
 This state is intended for unfinished or untested forms/form changes.
-A draft version of a form can be created in the Form Builder by selecting Save as Draft at the bottom of the Form Builder.
+A draft version of a form can be created in the Form Builder by selecting Save as Draft at the top right of the Form Builder.

 - Users in groups with Can Test permissions will see Draft forms on their devices.

 - When a Draft form version is deployed/made active, the Draft version is deleted.

 - Draft forms are useful in avoiding excess form versions when making changes to a form; only deployed versions and the most recent un-deployed Draft version are retained.
 Each time a Draft form is edited, the changes simply overwrite the previous draft version.